imAsparky/cookiecutter-py3-package/README.rst

    pull request to the main branch starts.
 #.
 Tox configuration for your package now includes an OS and Python test matrix.
    OS includes Linux, macOS and Windows.
 Python 3.6 - 3.9.
+#.
+Added an optional GitHub action to automatically update semantic version and
+   publish assets to your package repository when a pull request merge is closed or manually.
+#.
+Semantic versioning and publishing are also available locally, bypassing
+   the need for a GitHub action if that is your preferred workflow.

 Features
 --------

-* Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8 and 3.9.
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_.
-* bump2version_: Pre-configured version bumping with a single command.
-* Auto-release to PyPI_ when you push a new tag to master (optional).
+* Auto-release to PyPI_ when you push a new tag to main (optional).
+Coming soon.
 * Use commit tags to release to Test-PyPi_.
 Coming soon.
 * Command line interface using Click (optional).